MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 1. In the row displaying the **Billing Administrator** role entry, click **Activate**.

-1. Click the warning **Additional verification required.
-Click to continue**.

-1. Follow the instructions to verify your identity.
+1. If needed, click the warning **Additional verification required.
+Click to continue** and follow the instructions to verify your identity.

-    >**Note**: You only have to authenticate once per session.

-1. Once you are back in the Azure Portal interface, on the **Activate - Billing Administrator** blade, in the **Reason** text box, type a text providing justification for the activation, and then click **Activate**.
+1. On the **Activate - Billing Administrator** blade, in the **Reason** text box, type a text providing justification for the activation, and then click **Activate**.

     >**Note**: When you activate a role in PIM, it can take up to 10 minutes for the activation to take effect.